Flexible Demand to Integrate Intermittent Renewables

 The project will improve China’s readiness for accelerating low carbon transition in the 14th FYP by contributing to the following outcomes:

 - Contribution to the introduction of market-led, low carbon energy sector reforms, by lowering the barriers to integrating intermittent renewables and promoting the efficient electrification of final markets.

 - Enabling clean sources of flexibility while reducing the dependency on coal for this purpose.

-- Identification of best practices in China and elsewhere, business models (e.g. aggregation) and technologies (e.g. EV smart chargers) to support DSF.
+- Identification of international best practices for consideration in China, including policies, business models (e.g. aggregation, Virtual Power Plants) and technologies (e.g. EV smart chargers) to support DSF.